bbc/psammead/packages/components/psammead-story-promo/README.md

 ## Description

 The `StoryPromo` component is designed to be used on 'index' pages, which are pages that link to other articles/stories.
-It supports having an image on the left of the promo with text on the right.
-This text can be any collection of nodes, however typically these would be a headline, text summary and timestamp.
+It supports having an image on the left of the promo with info on the right.
+This info can be any collection of nodes, however typically these would be a headline, text summary and timestamp.

 ## Installation